cirosantilli/linux-cheat/kernel/kernel-module.md

 however, since x86 is the most popular and it separates addres spaces, every architecture must at least mimic this separation.

+on x86, the following specialized instructions exist for port io:

+- IN    Read from a port
+- OUT   Write to a port
+- INS/INSB  Input string from port/Input byte string from port
+- INS/INSW  Input string from port/Input word string from port
+- INS/INSD  Input string from port/Input doubleword string from port
+- OUTS/OUTSB    Output string to port/Output byte string to port
+- OUTS/OUTSW    Output string to port/Output word string to port
+- OUTS/OUTSD    Output string to port/Output doubleword string to port

+however, you should avoid using those instructions directly in your device driver code since linux functions abstract over multiple architectures (when possible) making your code more portable.

+those instructions cannot be used from an user space program since the kernel prevents those from accessing hardware directly.

 the memory space for non-memory locations is called I/O ports or I/O space.

 to use a port, you must first reserve it.
 To see who reserved what:

 	sudo cat /proc/ioports

+# kobjects